Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 When should I send the first Just Sold message to get seller leads?

 Send the first proof message when the listing goes pending, not when it closes.
 That is when neighbors are most curious and most likely to engage.
-Use one verified stat, one short line on what you did to create demand, and a mid intent CTA such as replying for a pricing range.
+Use one verified stat, one short line on what you did to create demand, and a mid-intent CTA such as replying for an address-specific pricing range.
 Then follow up again after closing with the final numbers.

 What proof points are safe to use without crossing the line on claims?